JJPPeters/jekyll-graphene-theme/index.md

+---
+title: About
+---

-# jekyll-graphene-theme
+# {{page.title}}

-A jekyll theme made by someone who doesn't know how to make jekyll themes.
+The jekyll graphene theme is a jekyll theme made by someone who doesn't know how to make jekyll themes.

 This theme is a modified version of the [Cayman Theme](https://github.com/jasonlong/cayman-theme) from [Jason Long](https://github.com/jasonlong).